 Leaving a well-settled job without a good backup is the worst thing you can do.
-You should plan about your next job/business you wish to start, buy out possibility from the other company, gratuity benefits, pension, medical insurance, etc. An employee who has served his company for more than three years gets a lot of benefits even after he/she leaves the company, but you will not get unless you claim for it, and also, many other factors have a before resigning.
+You should plan about your next job/business you wish to start, buy out possibility from the other company, gratuity benefits, pension, medical insurance, etc. An employee who has served his company for more than three years gets a lot of benefits even after he/she leaves the company, but you will not get it unless you claim for it, and also, many other factors have to be considered before resigning.
 In this article, we will read all about resignation, employee benefits & personal finances, also the process to follow for resignation.

 Plan Your Next Move

 Before you choose to resign, plan out what you’ll be doing once you leave.

 - Do you have a new job lined up, or Is your business plan ready to execute?

 - If not, then do you have enough funds saved to survive till the time you get a new job financially?

 Make sure you ask yourself these questions before resigning from the current job.
 So make sure you put a checkmark on this list.